 The Gateway Area

-This Springfield neighborhood, right off Interstate 5, offers high density hotels, restaurants and shopping.
-Eugene residents enjoy close proximity to Springfield's The Shoppes at Gateway, two of the region's top hospitals (McKenzie-Willamette Medical Center and Sacred Heart Medical Center at RiverBend) and the community's extensive recreational sports and swimming center, Willamalane Park and Recreation District.
+This Springfield neighborhood, right off Interstate 5, offers a high density of hotels, restaurants and shopping.
+Eugene residents enjoy close proximity to Springfield's The Shoppes at Gateway, two of the region's top hospitals (McKenzie-Willamette Medical Center and Sacred Heart Medical Center at Riverbend) and the community's extensive recreational sports and swimming center, Willamalane Park and Recreation District.